-The U.S. Computer Emergency Response Team (US-CERT) has issued an advisory warning that some Intel 64-bit chipsets contain software that is improperly installed, creating a hole that could be used by an attacker to escalate privileges
+The U.S. Computer Emergency Response Team (US-CERT) has issued an advisory warning that some Intel 64-bit chipsets contain software that is improperly installed, creating a hole that could be used by an attacker to escalate privileges or break out of a virtual machine.

 The difference in implementation can be exploited by an attacker to write to arbitrary addresses in the operating system’s memory.